Last Updated on 2 days by traveldrafts

 Shinkansen is one of the most famous things about Japan.
 They are high-speed trains, and some models reach up to 320 km/h.
 They are known for their punctuality, comfort, safety, and efficiency.

-The Shinkansen was the first high-speed train in the world; they started operating in 1964, connecting Tokyo and Osaka in time for the Tokyo Olympics.
+The Shinkansen was the first high-speed train in the world; it started operating in 1964, connecting Tokyo and Osaka in time for the Tokyo Olympics.
 Today, the railway system operates all over the country.
 It is possible to travel from one point of the country to another (from Hokkaido to Kyushu).

 Pin it for later